JPxotwod/spring-project-qa/README.md

 This README.md file will focus just on the back-end of the project.

-Here you will find a link to my Jira board: https://josephp123.atlassian.net/jira/software/projects/QSP/boards/4/backlog Here you will find the link to repository on GitHub: https://github.com/JPxotwod/spring-project-qa ALL DOCUMENTATION AND SO ON WILL BE FOUND IN THIS REPO.
+Here you will find a link to my Jira board: https://josephp123.atlassian.net/jira/software/projects/QSP/boards/4/backlog Here you will find the link to the back-end repository on GitHub: https://github.com/JPxotwod/spring-project-qa ALL DOCUMENTATION AND SO ON WILL BE FOUND IN THIS REPO.

 Coverage: 93.4%.